KCPS/st3-theme-kcps/README.md

     "theme": "Freesia.sublime-theme"
 }

 (Press Ctrl+S to save the change.)  "theme" is the setting attribute that refers to a file containing all the information about how the user interface appears on your monitor.
 The default value is "Default.sublime-theme", and that file lives in the "Theme - Default.sublime-theme", along with the all the image files for the default theme.
 You've just replaced the default user interface theme with the Freesia user interface theme, as defined in "Freesia.sublime-theme".
 How do you like the new look?
-This
-Recall I mentioned above that

-other is to
+This method is much faster than editing up to two dozen individual image files; your ST community has done much of the grunt work in creating new looks, tried them out and tweeked them to achieve an harmonious appearance for the user interface.
+Many started out as you are now - trying to make the stock scroll puck stand out a little more, and in so doing became immersed in modifying other elements of the user interface until they had something they liked.

+Recall I mentioned above that there are two methods to modifying the scroll bar and puck appearance (not counting wholesale replacement of ui theme package :-).
+Extract file "Default.sublime-theme" from package "Theme - Default.sublime-theme" using your archive tool.
+Remember, the .sublime-theme files control the appearance of the user interface.
+Files with the suffix .tmTheme control the appearance or theme of the source code you edit.
+Both are termed themes in the ST universe, so at first it may be confusing.

+Now, you can open and modify the extracted file with ST3, or with some other editor such as Antechinus JavaScript Editor, Notepad++, Wordpad etc.  Since I was auditioning editors I used all three.
+You will no doubt recognize that what you are looking at is JSON source.
+Take a moment to look at it and see the patterns: each object has a name given in the "class" attribute, and many have various layer attributes (layer0. texture, layer0.opacity, layer0.inner_margin, etc.).
+Since the text theme file is coded in XML, this gives you a good opportunity to compare the two encoding syntaxes.
+I find JSON far more intuitive and easy to understand; I think Douglas Crawford has done those of us who program for the Internet a world of good.

+Scroll down to class "puck_control":

+    {
+        "class": "puck_control",
+        "layer0.texture": "Theme - Default/normal_thumb_vertical.png",
+        "layer0.opacity": 1.0,
+        "layer0.inner_margin": [2, 3],
+        "content_margin": [6, 0],
+        "blur": true
+    },

+In this object you can see the use of the puck file you modified earlier, to be found in the "Theme - Default" package.
+Now modify the object as follow:

+    {

+        "class": "puck_control",
+	"layer0.texture": "",
+	"layer0.tint": [192, 32, 32],
+	"layer0.opacity": 1.0,
+	"blur": false
+    },

+Notice that the texture file containing the puck template image is no longer being used.
+Instead, the puck is simply tinted a medium red: RGB = [192, 32, 32].
+More information is available at http://sublimetext.userecho.com/topic/116003-make-the-scrollbar-markerindicator-more-visible/# which also describes how to make the scroll bar wider or narrower, as you prefer.

+Another change you can make is to the colour of the scroll bar race.
+In class "scroll_bar_control" I've made the race a medium gray:

+    {
+        "class": "scroll_bar_control",
+        "layer0.texture": "",			//Theme - Default/normal_bar_vertical.png",
+        "layer0.opacity": 1.0,
+        "layer0.tint": [100, 100, 100],
+        "layer0.inner_margin": [0, 6],
+        "blur": false
+    },

+(The scroll bar control object is just above the puck control object in the Default theme file.)

+Both the text and the ui theme files contain quite a few settings.
+While not an impossibly large number to learn, if you want to do much cusomization of yoru ST installation, you'll need to invest some time, probably a couple of weeks.
+This learning curve, made shallow, by the paucity of documentation for both kinds of theme settings, is the only serious criticism I've run across of Sublime Theme.